what a tangled web we weave

 to put a bet down on the second half of the Packers game.

-more than just cash their monthly profit checks -- responsibility to other shareholders, responsibility to employees working under an assumption of good faith,
+to do more than just cash their monthly profit checks -- responsibility to other shareholders, responsibility to employees working under an assumption

 You reading this, don't get me wrong.
 I'm not saying I'm special and was smarter than these Full Tilt shareholders.
 I'm saying a shoebox full of dirt